kanishka-linux/reminiscence/README.md

 ## Using Docker

+1. Using docker is convenient compared to normal installation method described above.
+It will take care of gunicorn, nginx and setting up of postgresql database.
+Setting and running up these three things can be a bit cumbersome, if done manually, which is described below in separate section.
+It will also automatically download headless version of wkhtmltopdf from official github repository (Since, many distros do not package wkhtmltopdf with headless feature) and nltk data set, apart from installing python based dependencies.

-1. Install docker and docker-compose
+2. Install docker and docker-compose

-2. Enable/start docker service.
+3. Enable/start docker service.
 Instructions for enabling docker might be different in different distros.
 Sample instruction for enabling/starting docker will look like

         $ systemctl enable/start docker.service

-3. clone github repository and enter directory
+4. clone github repository and enter directory

         $ git clone https://github.com/kanishka-linux/reminiscence.git

         $ cd reminiscence

-5. build and start
+4. build and start

         $ sudo docker-compose up --build

         Note: Above instruction will take some time when executed for the first time.

-6. Default username: 'admin', default password: 'changepassword'
+5. Default username: 'admin', default password: 'changepassword'

+6. If IP address of server is '**192.168.1.2**' then admin interface will be available at

+        192.168.1.2/admin/

-7. If IP address of server is 192.168.1.2 then admin interface will be available at **192.168.1.2/admin/**.
-Change default admin password from admin interface and create new regular user.
-After that logout, and open **192.168.1.2**.
+7. Change default admin password from admin interface and create new regular user.
+After that logout, and open '**192.168.1.2**'.
 Now login with regular user for regular activity.

-6. Using docker is convenient compared to installation method described above.
-It will take care of gunicorn, nginx and setting up of postgresql database.
-Setting and running up these three things can be a bit cumbersome, if done manually, which is described below.
-It will also automatically download headless version of wkhtmltopdf from official github repository (Since, many distros do not package wkhtmltopdf with headless feature) and nltk data set, apart from installing python based dependencies.

-7. For custom configuration, modify nginx.conf and dockerfiles available in the repository.
-After that execute step 5 again.
+9. For custom configuration, modify nginx.conf and dockerfiles available in the repository.
+After that execute step 4 again.

 # Documentation